 - Grant Program through United States Department of Commerce

 - Sponsored by the International Trade Administration, the SABIT program is a 13-week internship program for mid- to upper-level business professionals from Russian and Eurasian regions.
 Geared toward social services management, the program hones the skills necessary to develop and manage an effective business plan, and participants receive intensive training in key areas such as finance, human resources, new business development, compliance, public relations, ethics and information systems.
 Participants in the SABIT program tend to be human services leaders in their home countries, and the ultimate objective is for these leaders to use their own knowledge and their Keystone training to develop business plans for service development consistent with the needs of their region.
-The General Director of the Keystone Foundation for Social Assistance to Children and Families in Russia and the Director of Administration for Keystone Human Services International Moldova Association are both SABIT program alumni.

 International Internship Programs